christiangda/ansible-role-awscli/README.md

   * 6/7 [EPEL Repository](https://fedoraproject.org/wiki/EPEL)
   You need to enable EPEL repository, you could use my role: [christiangda.epel_repo](https://galaxy.ansible.com/christiangda/epel_repo) for this task.

-**NOTE:** RedHat/CentOS 8 doesn't need EPEL Repository to use this role.
+**Note:** RedHat/CentOS 8 doesn't need EPEL Repository to use this role.

 ## Example Playbook